barreeeiroo/Firefly-III-Sankey/CONTRIBUTING.md

 - Prevents incorrect flow merging
 - Enables proper node separation in visualization

-### 3. Central "All Funds" Node
+### 3. Central "All Funds" Node (Default Mode)

-All money flows through a central aggregation point:
+By default, all money flows through a central aggregation point:
 - **Benefits**: Clear visualization of total income vs total expenses
 - **Trade-off**: Loses visibility of which specific account held the money
 - **Rationale**: Focus on financial flows rather than account balances
+- **Alternative**: Use `--with-assets` to break down into individual asset accounts

 ### 4. Module-Based Architecture